mjrgh/PinscapePico/LedWizEmulationOptions.md

 ### How to set up the protocol emulation

-If you've read through the warnings above and you've decided that the limitations are acceptable, here's how to set it the protocol emulator.
+If you've read through the warnings above and you've decided that the limitations are acceptable, here's how to set up the protocol emulator:

 * Enable the LedWiz protocol on the Pico, via the JSON configuration file:
 ```